Design Any

 Real-World Maps

-Close the loop and get a calculated lap time, top speed, minimum speed, and average speed.
-The model accounts for acceleration, braking, and cornering limits specific to each car class.
+Complete the loop — or the stage — and get a calculated lap or stage time, top speed, minimum speed, and average speed.
+The model accounts for acceleration, braking, and cornering limits specific to each class.

-Switch between Formula 1, GT3, MotoGP, IndyCar, NASCAR, and Go Kart profiles.
+Switch between Formula 1, GT3, MotoGP, IndyCar, NASCAR, Go Kart, and WRC profiles.
 Each has its own lateral acceleration limits, power curves, top speeds, and race distances.
-Speed zone thresholds rescale per class so the colours stay meaningful for everything from a shifter kart to a stock car.
+Speed zone thresholds rescale per class so the colours stay meaningful for everything from a shifter kart to a rally car.

 Speed Zone Visualisation